Loading Golf Stats...

 More Fantasy News

-Els shot a three-under 69 in the final round of the CJ Cup to put himself in a tie for 36th place.
+Els was able to card a one-under 69 in the final round of the Honda Classic to finish in a tie for 20th place.